NATIONAL COMPANY, INC.

 photo left: The chassis of HRO Junior P-116 showing the absence of the Crystal Filter and S-meter.
 Note that the chassis is punched for the S-meter adjustment pot which was located next to the Antenna-Ground terminal insulator.
 This Junior has the gray chassis paint which started to be used in early 1936.
 The IF cans had just changed to the square type with the "P" production run.

-photo left: "In 1936,..." an early advertisement for the Junior's introduction.
+photo above: "In 1936,..." an early advertisement for the Junior's introduction.
 The artwork example (prototype?) shows the plated PW-D that was probably never used in production.
+The earliest example reported, J-125 from late-1935, is equipped with a gun-metal lacquer finished PW-D.

 From February 1936 on - coinciding with the official HRO Junior introduction - the standard HRO was afterward referred to as the "HRO Senior."
 The Senior suffix is usually applied to receivers built from 1936 to 1941 (starting with run-J, which was advertised as the "1936 HRO" even though the receivers were built in late-1935.)
 From 1936 to just before the WWII, the HRO went through several minor physical changes.
 Most noticeable came with run-J. This was the change from the German Silver plated PW-D micrometer dial to a black lacquer dial.
 The black paint color on the PW-D micrometer dials varies from dark gunmetal gray to dark bronze.
 There doesn't seem to be any chronology to the variability of the subtle shading which indicates that the paint mix variability was just part of the production process at National.
 Under intense light the PW-D will show its true color shading (as in the photos shown) but in normal room illumination most of the paint shadings appear black.
 The inner dial readout also changed from black numerals on silver to white numerals on black paint.
 The cost savings were realized by Doehler (the manufacturer of the PW-D) in that they could now use castings that had pits and other defects that would be "filled" by the lacquer paint.
 Also, since the index lines were going to be filled with paint, they were widened slightly so the paint fill would appear the correct width when finished (the earliest painted dials had the narrow index lines.)